phalcon-orphanage/docs/en/reference/models-cache.rst

         }
     }

-Access the database is several times slower than calculate a cache key, you're free in implement the key generation strategy you find better for your needs.
-Note that a good key avoids collisions as much as possible, this means that different keys returns unrelated records to the find parameters.
+Accessing the database is several times slower than calculating a cache key.
+You're free to implement any key generation strategy you find to better for your needs.
+Note that a good key avoids collisions as much as possible - meaning that different keys should return unrelated records.

-This gives you full control on how the caches must be implemented for each model, if this strategy is common to several models you can create a base class for all of them:
+This gives you full control on how the cache should be implemented for each model.
+If this strategy is common to several models you can create a base class for all of them:

 .. code-block:: php